 - Use the Self-Assessment Guides and Key Indicator Toolkit to prepare.

 - Join the Family Child Care Food Program and get reimbursed for serving nutritious meals and snacks to the children in your home.
 Call 626-338-4165 for more information.

 - Enroll in the CCIP program or classes for tailored training and support.

-Your business/home must pass an inspection prior to becoming licensed.
-A scheduled site visit will be done by a licensing analyst from Community Care Licensing to check the environment and verify that regulations and health and safety practices are being followed.
+Your home-based business must pass an inspection prior to becoming licensed.
+A scheduled site visit will be done by a licensing analyst from Community Care Licensing to ensure that your home is set-up and your environment is ready to welcome children.
+They will also verify that regulations and health and safety practices are being followed.

 Contact us and we'd be glad to set up a pre-licensing visit with you.

 Step 5 – Start your business, maintain your license, and work with us